Chart Color Schemes

 Canning Vale - West is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Canning Vale - West's dwelling structures, evaluated at the latest Census, houses comprised 98.5% and other dwellings (semi-detached, apartments, 'other') made up 1.5%.
-This contrasts with Perth metro's figures of 78.4% houses and 21.6% other dwellings.
-Home ownership in Canning Vale - West stood at 38.9%, with mortgaged dwellings at 47.4% and rented ones at 13.7%.
-The median monthly mortgage repayment was $2,000, higher than Perth metro's average of $1,820.
-The median weekly rent figure in Canning Vale - West was $450, compared to Perth metro's $350.
-Nationally, Canning Vale - West's mortgage repayments were higher at $2,000 versus Australia's average of $1,863, and rents were substantially above the national figure of $375.
+Canning Vale - West's dwelling structure, as per the latest Census, consisted of 98.5% houses and 1.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Perth metro's 78.4% houses and 21.6% other dwellings.
+Home ownership in Canning Vale - West was at 38.9%, with mortgaged dwellings at 47.4% and rented ones at 13.7%.
+The median monthly mortgage repayment in the area was $2,000, higher than Perth metro's average of $1,820.
+Median weekly rent in Canning Vale - West was recorded at $450, compared to Perth metro's $350.
+Nationally, Canning Vale - West's median monthly mortgage repayment is higher than the Australian average of $1,863, while rents are substantially above the national figure of $375.

 Frequently Asked Questions - Housing